-The Schloss began as the summer residence of Sophie Charlotte, wife of King Friedrich I. Their baroque living quarters in the palace's oldest section, the Altes Schloss , are an extravaganza in stucco, brocade and overall opulence.
-Highlights include the Oak Gallery, a wood-panelled festival hall draped in family portraits; the lovely Oval Hall with views of the gardens; Friedrich I’s bedchamber, with the first-ever bathroom in a baroque palace; and the fabulous Porcelain Chamber, smothered top to bottom in Chinese and Japanese blue ware.
-Head upstairs to admire the paintings, vases, tapestries, weapons, porcelain and other items essential to a royal lifestyle in the old apartments of Friedrich Wilhelm IV.
+The palace's oldest section, the Altes Schloss , is an extravaganza in stucco, brocade and overall opulence.
+Highlights include: the Oak Gallery, a wood-panelled festival hall draped in family portraits; the lovely Oval Hall, with views of the gardens; Friedrich I’s bedchamber, with the first-ever bathroom in a baroque palace; and the fabulous Porcelain Chamber, smothered top to bottom in Chinese and Japanese blue ware.
+Note that it is closed for renovation until 2017.

-Adjacent to the Neuer Flügel, the Schinkel-designed Neuer Pavillon served as a summer retreat of Friedrich Wilhelm III and now houses paintings from the Romantic and Biedermeier periods.
+The adjacent Schinkel-designed Neuer Pavillon served as a summer retreat for Friedrich Wilhelm III and now houses paintings from the Romantic and Biedermeier periods.

-In fine weather, a spin around the sprawling Schlossgarten (palace park) with its shady walkways, flower beds and manicured lawns is a must.
-In the northeast corner, you’ll stumble upon the pint-size palace called Belvedere , now an elegant setting for porcelain masterpieces by the royal manufacturer KPM.
+A stroll around the sprawling palace park , with its shady walkways, flower beds and manicured lawns, is a must; you’ll stumble upon the pint-size palace called Belvedere , now an elegant setting for porcelain masterpieces by the royal manufacturer KPM.

-Across the carp pond awaits the sombre Mausoleum , where various royals, including Emperor Wilhelm I and his wife, are entombed in fancy marble sarcophagi.
+Across the carp pond awaits the 1810 neoclassical Mausoleum , where various royals, including Kaiser Wilhelm I and his wife, are entombed in ornate marble sarcophagi.